AISoltani/AISoltani/README.md

 Well I possess the powerfull knowledge of AI, AI is beautiful and the art of using it is more beautiful.
 My working fields are ML, Deep Learning, Vision and PR.
 I recently working more on robust vision Applications.

-  Together, let's shape a AI landscape that radiates with wonder and awe!
+A programming language is for thinking about programs, not for expressing programs you've already thought of.
+It should be a pencil, not a pen, Together, let's shape a AI landscape that radiates with wonder and awe!

 <img align="right" width="350" src="https://github.com/EuJinnLucaShow/EuJinnLucaShow/blob/main/img/deweloper.gif" />
 <p>